-In case of high energy injuries, patient should be evaluated for associated musculoskeletal and non-orthopedic injuries.
-There may be multiple bones involved or multiple system injured.
+In case of high energy injuries, the patient should be evaluated for associated musculoskeletal and non-orthopedic injuries.
+There may be multiple bones involved or multiple systems injured.

 Intraarticular fractures may cause gross deformity of the limb and an associated joint subluxation or dislocation.

 The complete neurovascular examination should be done to rule out any neural or vascular injury.

 Any associated compartment syndrome must be examined.

 Two x-ray views perpendicular to each other should be done for the injured part and as per clinician’s evaluation.